-For this prediction, I’ve taken an average of the five national polls from the last week, as well as the most recent polls for Scotland and Wales.
-Northern Ireland’s most recent poll was back at the end of 2018, so I’m focusing on results in Great Britain, with a brief look at Northern Ireland.
+For this prediction, I’ve taken an average of the four national polls from the last week, as well as the most recent polls for Scotland, Wales, London and Northern Ireland.